 What Makes This Recipe Work

 Mashed potatoes are one of my favorite side dishes of all time.
-These creamy dairy-free mashed potatoes have all of the texture and flavor of traditional mashed potatoes without any of the butter or heavy cream!
+These creamy dairy-free mashed potatoes have all of the texture and flavor of regular mashed potatoes without any of the butter or heavy cream!
 Instead, I use almond milk (or coconut), vegan butter (or ghee if you prefer), salt, pepper, and garlic powder, and top them with chives for a punch of flavor.
+This potato recipe will make all of your Thanksgiving dinner dreams come true!

 Recipe Highlights